ModusCreateOrg/constellation/README.md

 This project uses AWS and Kubernetes (via [AWS EKS](https://aws.amazon.com/eks/)) to demonstrate autoscaling.
 It uses a test harness load sink application called `spin.py` that can be driven to induce high loads to verify that the autoscaling is working correctly, and a test harness control application that is separate to show that the cluster will stay responsive for other applications even while it is under load.
 The worker nodes should be spread across at least 2 AWS availability zones.

 # Implementation
-We use Terraform to define the EKS control plane and supporting resources.
+We use [Terraform](https://www.terraform.io/) to define the [AWS EKS](https://aws.amazon.com/eks/) control plane and supporting resources.
 This demonstrates that we can deploy an application and have it scale out while maintaining an adequate quality of service for other applications in the cluster.

-This uses pod autoscaling in conjunction with cluster autoscaling to scale out a set of 2 applications in it: one application that is just nginx serving up a simple HTML page and set of static resources, and another application `spin.py` that is a Python application built with Bottle that has an `/api/spin` GET endpoint that will spin the CPU for 2 seconds and return a `text/plain` response that describes the node and characteristics of the run.
-The python application uses WSGI and is run through the Emperor WSGI server.
+This uses [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) in conjunction with the [cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to scale out a set of 2 applications in it: one application that is just [NGINX](https://www.nginx.com/) serving up a simple HTML page and set of static resources, and another application `spin.py` that is a Python application built with [Bottle](https://bottlepy.org/) that has an `/api/spin` GET endpoint that will spin the CPU for 2 seconds and return a `text/plain` response that describes the node and characteristics of the run.
+The python application uses WSGI and is run through the [Emperor](https://uwsgi-docs.readthedocs.io/en/latest/Emperor.html) uWSGI server.
 An ingress controller allows access to the applications.
-We can monitor the Kubernetes cluster with Prometheus.
+We can monitor the Kubernetes cluster with [Prometheus](https://prometheus.io/).

-See attached `spin.py` for some code tested to spin the CPU.
-The index document for the web site can be the A REST-ful endpoint `/spin` will eat CPU time.
-You could use Docker Compose to test the 2 applications locally before deploying them to Kubernetes.
+See [`spin.py`](https://github.com/ModusCreateOrg/constellation/blob/master/applications/spin/src/spin.py) for code that will consume CPU cycles.
+Calling the RESTful endpoint with a GET of `/api/spin` will consume CPU time.

+You should be able to use Docker Compose to test the 2 applications locally before deploying them to Kubernetes.

 # Testing
 To test the scale-out characteristics, use JMeter to apply one thread group with a Ramp to Fail / Stress test load to the `/api/spin` application and another thread group that applies a steady state load to the other application.